ELowry/EL-Gallery/el-gallery/readme.txt

 = Version 1.2.4 =
 * Navigation buttons display only if loaded.
+* Shortcode "ratio" has been added to modify the image's hight limitation ratio.

 = Version 1.2.3 =
 * Added a play/pause button.